Web Marketing and E-Commerce

 2nd Period - three presentations of EC application cases per group (40%), one presentation per group of a scientific paper (20%), and exam (40%).

-EC application cases – In-chapter cases highlight real-world problems encountered by organizations as they develop and implement EC.
-Questions follow each case to help direct students’ attention to the implications of the case material.
-Each group (three or four people) will make three presentations (15 minutes per presentation).
+EC application cases - In-chapter cases highlight real-world problems encountered by organizations as they develop and implement EC.
+Questions follow each case to help direct students¿ attention to the implications of the case material.
+Each group (3 or 4 people) have 15 minutes per presentation.
 The group chooses three cases from the EC application cases table.
-Each case can only be presented once.

 Scientific paper - We provide a set of scientific papers and each group of students chooses one paper to analyze and make a presentation (15 minutes).
 The aim of this work is to develop research skills to prepare students to start research.